 One day in Bologna should give you plenty of time to explore the largest city in the Emilia Romagna region of northern Italy.
-It’s one of the more interesting places to visit in Italy, known for its old brick buildings and left-leaning politics.
-It’s also the oldest university town in Europe.
+Bologna is one of the more interesting places to visit in Italy, known for its old brick buildings, left-leaning politics, and as the oldest university town in Europe.

 What to do in Bologna in 24 hours: A complete one-day itinerary

 Getting around Bologna is easy, thanks to the simple grid layout of the streets.
 Most of the top attractions are also within walking distance of each other.

 While one day in Bologna is enough time to see most of the city centre, you won’t have time to visit every landmark.

 As with most of our one-day city itineraries, we added a mixture of destinations to this itinerary.
 You’ll travel through the historic centre of the city, visiting old towers, churches, and public squares lined with cafes and classic buildings.
 Your trip also includes time for shopping and experiencing the local cuisine.